 Method: Add your ingredients in a pan.
 Heat the mixture up and stir until all the sugar is dissolved.
 Let cool down and bottle.
 Or add boiling water to the sugar and stir until all the sugar is dissolved.

 Rich sugar syrup

-2 kilograms of refined sugar, 1 litre of boiling water.
+Ingredients: 2 kilograms of refined sugar, 1 liter of boiling water.